emmercm/igir/docs/roms/matching.md

 ## Automatically using other checksum algorithms

 Some DAT release groups do not include every checksum for every file.
-For example, MAME CHDs only include SHA1 checksums and nothing else, not even filesize information.
+For example, CHDs in MAME DATs only include SHA1 checksums and nothing else, not even filesize information.

 And some DAT release groups do not include filesize information for every file, preventing a safe use of CRC32.
 For example, not every [Hardware Target Game Database SMDB](https://github.com/frederic-mahe/Hardware-Target-Game-Database/tree/master/EverDrive%20Pack%20SMDBs) includes file sizes, but they typically include all the normal checksums.

-!!! success
+!!! warning

     For situations like these, Igir will automatically detect what combination of checksums it needs to calculate for input files to be able to match them to DATs.
-This _does_ have the chance of greatly slowing down file scanning, especially with archives, so you can use the `--input-checksum-quick` (below) option to keep processing faster.
+This _does_ have the chance of greatly slowing down file scanning, especially with archives.

+    To constrain what checksums are calculated, you can use the `--input-checksum-quick` option (below), or `--input-checksum-max <algorithm>` which accepts the same algorithm options as `--input-checksum-min <algorithm>` (also below).

 For example, if you provide all of these DATs at once with the [`--dat <path>` option](../dats/processing.md):